xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

       ...
     </option>

-The `<implements>` property is related to the concept of XCDL interfaces.
+The `<implements>` property is related to the concept of xCDL interfaces.
 If an option is active and enabled and it implements a particular interface then it contributes 1 to that interface’s value.

     <package name="edb7xxx">